Run Amok / Second Nature

 Judy Pfaff, Let Sixteen Cowboys Sing Me a Song, 2014.

 Mixed media, 112 x 290 x 48 inches.
 Courtesy of Pavel Zoubok Gallery.

-The exhibition remains on view through August 30.
+The exhibitions remain on view through November 15.

-For more information, please visit the gallery’s website.
+For more information, please visit the websites of Pavel Zoubok and Loretta Howard.

 Recent SFAQ Picks:

 -SFAQ Pick: Root Division’s 13th Annual Art Auction, San Francisco.

 -SFAQ Pick: Bonanza VI: Eighteencharacters, exhibition by Bonanza at Interface Gallery, Oakland.

 -SFAQ Pick: Llyn Foulkes and Tamar Halpern, screening and conversation at SFAI, San Francisco.